spoddutur/spark-ml-dashboard/README.md

 Table with 2 columns: DocumentName and ClassificationResult (whether its a science document or not)

 ## 4. Working with the Dashboard:
-For further clarity, please check below three snapshots, where the LogisticRegression Threshold param was tweaked to 0, 0.5 and 1 values respectively to verify the classification result.
+Let's start tweaking the parameters to verify the working of dashboard..

 ### Case1: Threshold 0.5 - Some documents are classified as true while the rest are false
 <img width="450" alt="screen shot 2017-10-08 at 8 56 44 pm" src="https://user-images.githubusercontent.com/22542670/31318203-055813ce-ac6c-11e7-8eb0-e4da72b6a83a.png">